-Let’s look at the problems you are experiencing and how they could be connected to your insulation and the need to replace it.
+You want to know when to replace insulation in your home?
+Let’s look at the problems you are experiencing in your home and how they could be connected to your insulation and the need to replace it.

 For optimal energy efficiency, your home should be insulated from the top all the way down to the bottom, according to the U.S. Department of Energy.

-If you have high monthly energy bills, then you have a leak somewhere in your insulation that is costing you money.
+If you have high monthly energy bills, then you have an air leak somewhere in your insulation that is costing you money.
 Traditional insulation like fiberglass and cellulose allow for air movement into and out of your home.
-Not to mention that cellulose needs to be constantly maintained and fiberglass will break down over time.
+Not to mention that cellulose needs to be constantly maintained because it will shift to one side or the other and fiberglass will break down over time.

-Your energy bills are high because either the air you pay to treat is escaping or your furnace and AC are working overtime to make up for the deficit.
+Your monthly energy bills are high because the air you pay to treat is escaping and your furnace and AC are working overtime to make up for the deficit.

 The best option is to create an air seal in your home, especially if it is lacking with your current insulation.
 This air seal will keep the air you pay to treat inside where it belongs and the outdoor air outside.

 If you’re facing a high energy bill every month that keeps getting higher, new insulation will likely help.

 Update Insulation When You Can’t Live With Uncomfortable Rooms and Uneven Temperatures

 Are you tired of wearing layers of clothes during the winter or avoiding certain rooms that are more like a sauna during the summer?